 Professor Anne Kavanagh is a social epidemiologist who is well-known for her work on health inequalities.
-She is Professor of Women's Health and Head of the Gender and Women's Health Unit in the Melbourne School of Population and Global Health.
-She is Lead Investigator on the Centre of Research Excellence in Disability and Health (credh.org.au) and Director of the World Health Organization Collaborating Centre in Women's Health.
+She is the inaugural Chair of Disability and Health and Head of the Disability and Health Unit in the Centre for Health Equity, Melbourne School of Population and Global Health.

 Her major research focus is on the health of people with disability.
 She focuses on how social determinants such as employment, housing, poverty and education influence the health of disability.
 Her work identifies potential policy solutions to reduce disability-related socio-economic and health disadvantage.

 Professor Kavanagh's work also concentrates on the intersections between gender and other socio-economic determinants and health outcomes.